-The erect anteroposterior chest view is the alternative to the PA view when the patient is too unwell to tolerate standing or leaving the bed 1.
-The AP view examines the lungs, bony thoracic cavity mediastinum and great vessels.
-This particular chest X-ray is often used frequently to aid diagnosis of acute and chronic conditions in intensive care units and wards.
+The erect anteroposterior chest view is performed with the x-ray tube anteriorly, firing photons through the patient to form the image on a detector positioned behind the patient.
+A detector can be positioned behind a relatively immobile patient.
+It is therefore an alternative to the PA view when the patient is too unwell to tolerate standing or leaving the bed 1.
+The AP view examines the lungs, bony thoracic cavity, mediastinum, and great vessels.
+This particular projection is often used frequently to aid diagnosis of acute and chronic conditions in intensive care units and wards.
 The AP view is of lesser quality than the PA view for many reasons, yet sometimes it is the only imaging available to that patient.

-superiorly 5 cm above the shoulder joint to allow proper visualisation of the upper airways
+- superiorly 5 cm above the shoulder joint to allow proper visualization of the upper airways

 Image technical evaluation

 The entire lung fields should be visible from the apices down to the lateral costophrenic angles.

 - three posterior ribs should be seen above the superior aspect of the clavicle